Honey Sore Throat Suckers | Easy To Make At Home

 Honey suckers and lozenges on parchment paper with a jar of honey and spoon full of honey.

-Winter seems to be one giant test on our family’s immunity.
 From shopping, to the library, to church and beyond, we’re exposed to an array of germs.
-As much as we up our vitamins, wash our hands, and try to do all the right things to escape illness, at some point, we seem to fall victim to one of the many bugs going around.
+As much as we up our vitamins, wash our hands, and try to do all the right things to escape illness, at some point, we fall victim to one of the many bugs going around in cold and flu season.

 Honey suckers and lozenges on parchment paper with a spoon full of honey and a honeycomb on the side.